bargei/NoC264/NoC264_2x2/readme.md

 ## 4) Build software
-4.1) power on the device and connect the usb-uart cable
+4.1) insert sd card, power on the device and connect the usb-uart cable

 4.2) using the serial terminal navigate to /media/fat_partition/work/scaled_down/parser/